What is the Polymath Initiative?

 Project Team

-![]() Dr Jean-Marc Rickli, Head of Polymath InitiativeDr Jean-Marc Rickli is the head of global and emerging risk at the Geneva Centre for Security Policy (GCSP) in Geneva, Switzerland.
-He is also the co-chair of the NATO Partnership for Peace Consortium (PfPC) on Emerging Security Challenges Working Group and a senior advisor for the Artificial Intelligence Initiative at the Future Society.
-He represents the GCSP in the United Nations in the framework of the Governmental Group of Experts on Lethal Autonomous Weapons Systems (LAWS).
-He is a member of the Geneva University Committee for Ethical Research and the advisory board of Tech4Trust, the first Swiss startup acceleration program in the field of digital trust and cybersecurity.
-He is also a non-resident fellow in emerging and disruptive technologies and future warfare at TRENDS Research and Advisory in Abu Dhabi and an advisor at Gulf State Analytics in Washington.
+Dr Jean-Marc Rickli, Head of Polymath InitiativeDr Jean-Marc Rickli is the Head of Global and Emerging Risks and the Founder and Head of the Polymath Initiative at the GCSP.
+He is also the co-chair of the NATO Partnership for Peace Consortium (PfPC) Emerging Security Challenges Working Group and a senior advisor for the Artificial Intelligence Initiative at the Future Society.
+He is the co-curator of the International Security Map of the Strategic Intelligence Platform of the World Economic Forum.
+He is also a member of the Geneva University Committee for Ethical Research and of the advisory board of Tech4Trust, the first Swiss startup acceleration program in the field of digital trust and cybersecurity.
 Prior to these appointments, Dr Rickli was an assistant professor at the Department of Defence Studies of King’s College London and at the Institute for International and Civil Security at Khalifa University in Abu Dhabi.
 In 2020, he was nominated as one of the 100 most influential French-speaking Swiss by the Swiss newspaper Le Temps.
 Dr Rickli received his PhD in International Relations from Oxford University.
-He also studied at the University of Geneva, Bern and ETH Zurich.
 His latest book published by Georgetown University is entitled Surrogate Warfare: The Transformation of War in the Twenty-first Century.
-Read the full bio here |
+Read the full bio here | |||

 Fellows